Determinantal random subgraphs: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:graphs} we introduce some basic definitions about graphs and associated objects (chains, cochains, cycles, cuts, and integral bases determined by spanning trees).
-In Section~\ref{sec:trees}, we review combinatorial multilinear identities involving spanning trees.
+In Section~\ref{sec:graphs} we introduce some basic definitions about graphs and associated objects (chains, cochains, cycles, coboundaries, and integral bases determined by spanning trees).
+In Section~\ref{sec:trees}, we prove combinatorial multilinear identities involving spanning trees.
+Section \ref{sec:metricstructures} is devoted to the introduction of metric structures on cochains.
 In Section~\ref{sec:det-toolbox}, we introduce four independent tools from the theory of determinantal probability measures and determinant computations.
-In Section~\ref{sec:random-forests} we show the existence of noteworthy determinantal probability measures on two families of subgraphs of constrained Betti numbers, which generalize the uniform measure on spanning trees.
-In Section~\ref{sec:polynomials}, we make the connection to multivariate homogeneous polynomials from theoretical physics and derive a few consequences.
-Finally, in Section~\ref{sec:matroid-setting} we explain how the results presented extend from the circular matroid case to the general case of linear matroids, which in particular encompasses the case of the bicircular matroid, or `circular' and `bicircular' matroids on the set of cells of higher dimensional simplicial complexes.
+Section \ref{sec:spanningtrees} reviews, in a very short and self-contained way, the fundamental example of the uniform spanning tree.
+In Section \ref{sec:gmi} we prove geometric multilinear identities involving spanning trees.
+In Section~\ref{sec:dss} we show our main result, namely the existence of noteworthy determinantal probability measures on two families of subgraphs (spanning forests and spanning connected graphs with constrained Betti numbers), which generalize the uniform measure on spanning trees.
+These two families are dual in a matroidal sense, and in the case where the graph is embedded in a two-dimensional surface, this duality becomes topological, as explained briefly in Section \ref{sec:two-dimensional-case}.
+In Section~\ref{sec:polynomials}, we make the connection to stable multivariate homogeneous polynomials from analytic combinatorics and theoretical physics and derive a few consequences.
+In particular, we define a generalization of Symanzik polynomials.
+In Section \ref{sec:symanzik-forests} we reparametrize our family of determinantal spanning forests, and show how they are related to our generalization of Symanzik polynomials, explain the link to the classical model of massive spanning forests, and single out a special model of determinantal random forest, which we call the Laplacian random forest.
+In Section \ref{sec:connected-subgraphs} we discuss a few special cases of the determinantal connected spanning subgraphs.
+In Section~\ref{sec:matroid-setting} we explain how the results presented extend from the circular matroid case to the general case of linear matroids, which in particular encompasses the case of the bicircular matroid, or `circular' and `bicircular' matroids on the set of cells of higher dimensional simplicial complexes.
+The paper closes with further examples in Section \ref{sec:examples} and concluding remarks in Section~\ref{sec:conclusion}.